-Regardless of whether the complaint stems from a resolvable misunderstanding or a serious act of misconduct, all employee complaints should be taken seriously.
+Regardless of whether the complaint stems from a resolvable misunderstanding or a serious act of misconduct, all employee complaints against a manager should be taken seriously.
 Of course, your organization’s immediate response will depend on the severity of the misconduct alleged in the complaint.

 If, for example, a manager was accused of harassment, discrimination, or illegal conduct against a complaining employee, action should be taken as soon as possible to separate the employee from the manager.
 Handling any employee complaints against a manager requires businesses to balance respect for the accuser with due regard for the accused.
 Showing respect for the complainant starts with speaking with the employee privately and listening to their concerns with an open mind.